Biography Louise Stomps 1900 - 1988

 ab 1955

-Numerous solo exhibitions and participation in exhibitions also outside Berlin, including Frankfurter Kunstkabinett, Galerie Günther Franke, Haus der Kunst Munich.
+Numerous solo exhibitions and participations in exhibitions outside of Berlin, e.g. Frankfurter Kunstkabinett, Galerie Günther Franke, Haus der Kunst Munich.

 1958